k0rnh0li0/onlyfans-dl/README.md

 finished downloading content with onlyfans-dl.

 ## Updates
+You need to untrack your config file first:
+`git rm config.json`
-You should be able to just git pull for updates.
+You can then do a pull for updates
+`git pull`

 ## Contributing
 Please open an issue if you have problems running this.